How to sort out your finances on divorce or dissolution

 International divorce or dissolution

-You may also be able to get divorced or dissolve your civil partnership in a country outside of the UK if you or your ex-partner was born or lived there.
+You might also be able to get divorced or dissolve your civil partnership in a country outside of the UK if you or your ex-partner was born or lived there.

 If you want to do this, talk to a solicitor who specialises in international divorce or dissolution.